oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

   assume that the domain home is `/shared/domains/DOMAIN_UID`.
   {{% notice warning %}}
-  Oracle strongly recommends storing an image containing a WebLogic domain home as private in the registry (e.g. Oracle Cloud Infrastructure Registry, Docker Hub, etc.).
+  Oracle strongly recommends storing an image containing a WebLogic domain home as private in the registry (for example, Oracle Cloud Infrastructure Registry, Docker Hub, and such).
-  A Docker image that contains a WebLogic Domain has sensitive information including keys and credentials that are used access external resources (e.g. datasource password).
+  A Docker image that contains a WebLogic domain has sensitive information including keys and credentials that are used access external resources (for example, data source password).
   For more information, see
   [domain home in image protection]({{<relref "/security/domain-security/image-protection.md#weblogic-domain-in-docker-image-protection">}})
   in the ***Security*** section.